McDonald’s is launching its first-ever vegan burger

 The new £3.49 burger will be trialled in 10 McDonald’s restaurants in Coventry from 29 September, before being expanded to a further 250 restaurants across the UK from 13 October.
 The fast food giant has said it plans to roll the vegan burger out nationwide in 2022.

 According to McDonald’s, the McPlant is cooked separately from other non-vegan McDonald’s menu items and uses dedicated utensils.
-The burger is certified by the Vegan Society and contains 429 calories.
+The burger is certified by the Vegetarian Society and contains 429 calories.

 Michelle Graham-Clare, chief marketing officer at McDonald’s UK and Ireland, said: “We’re so pleased to be finally launching McPlant in the UK and Ireland.
 As with ever McDonald’s offering, we take our time to ensure it meets the highest standards and is something that all our customers will enjoy.